Mustapha-AJEGHRIR/ML_short_project/README.md

 # Disclaimer

 This dataset is only generate and it is not very realistic !
+Don't use it real life !

 # Composition